 - Let the soap dry for a couple days, remove from the mold and let rest another four weeks.
 The longer you let your homemade soap “ripen” before you use it, the milder it will be.

-Utopia’s tip: DIY homemade soaps make for great Christmas presents!
-Let them rest for long enough in advance, wrap them up nicely using sustainable Christmas gift wrapping and put them under the tree!
+Utopia’s tip: You have tried some of the DIY soap recipes successfully?
+Then share your soap with others.
+The homemade soap bars make for great presents!
+Let them rest for long enough in advance and wrap them up nicely using sustainable gift wrapping!
 Check out our additional eco-friendly gifts for more green gifting inspiration.
-Buy less, make more: We at Utopia wish you a Merry Minimalist Christmas!

 - How to Clean Makeup Brushes: DIY Wash Without Special Products